rubaiyathabib/Data-Portfolio/README.md

 ### 2. Retail Product Sales Analysis Using Python, SQL & Power BI

-- **Overview**: Analyzed sales data from a retail company to understand product performance across different regions.
+- **Overview**: Analyzed retail product sales data from 2023, using a dataset of over 100,000 records to understand product performance across different regions and seasons.
 - **Tools Used**: Python (Pandas for data cleaning and analysis), SQL (for querying the database), Power BI (for creating an interactive dashboard).
 - **Key Insights**:
   - Identified top-selling products and regions, helping the company refocus its marketing efforts.